Skip to main content

 4. Kansas City Hot Dog

-Our final featured hot dog style from the Midwest hails from Kansas City.
-The KC dog pairs a pork-beef hot dog and a sesame seed bun with melted Swiss cheese, sauerkraut, and mustard.
-Some also add Thousand Island dressing to create a hot dog that's akin to a Reuben sandwich.
+The Kansas City hot dog features a pork-beef hot dog nestled in a sesame seed bun, topped with melted Swiss cheese, sauerkraut, and mustard.
+Some variations even include Thousand Island dressing, reminiscent of a Reuben sandwich.

 5. New York Hot Dog